CyclotronResearchCentre/bidsme/README.md

 > `WARNING func/0: also checks run: func/1`
-This warning indicates that first run of `func` modality and second one cheks the same scan.
+This warning indicates that first run of `func` modality and second one checks the same scan.
 At first run it is normal, as samples are identified from template, and some overlaps are expected.
 If this warning remains in subsequent passes, then the attributes of mentioned runs must be moved apart.